 Heavy-bodied, spicy and fragrant, Ethiopian Harrar coffee is a wild and exotic dry processed (natural) Arabica coffee that is grown on small farms in the Oromia region (formerly Harrar) in southern Ethiopia at elevations between 1,400 meters and 2,000 meters.
 The province of Harrar, is east of Addis Ababa, the country’s capitol.

-Growing Altitude: 1510-2120 meters above seal levelArabica Variety: Wild Ethiopian VarietiesHarvest Period: October through FebruaryMilling Process: Natural, Sun-driedAroma: Berry, Earthy, ChocolateFlavor: Typical moka flavor, marked blueberry and blackberryBody: Heavy body
+Growing Altitude: 1510 – 2120 meters above sea levelArabica Variety: Wild Ethiopian VarietiesHarvest Period: October through FebruaryMilling Process: Natural, Sun-driedAroma: Berry, Earthy, ChocolateFlavor: Typical moka flavor, marked blueberry and blackberryBody: Heavy body

-Ethiopian Harrar coffee is known for its winey and fruity, floral-toned acidity—bright in the cup), even intense—and with a rich and pungent, heady aroma that is wonderfully reminiscent of blackberries.
+Ethiopian Harrar coffee is generally highly rated and known for its winey and fruity, floral-toned acidity – bright in the cup, even intense – and tasting notes describe it with a rich and pungent, heady aroma that is wonderfully reminiscent of blackberries.

 A good Harrar is bold and edgy with a complexity and spice tones that may include cinnamon, cardamom, blueberry jam, apricots, compote, even smoke, and with a lingering finish.